 Too much sunlight

-Once fronds and leaves have become brown and crisp to the touch, they will not recover and are only taking energy away from the healthy fronds.
+Once fronds and leaves have become brown and crisp to the touch, they will not recover and only take energy away from the healthy fronds.
 You should snip them off and compost them.

 Too little water